ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 ```

 > Tracing the stack trace, led us to `packages/babel-parser/src/parser/expression.js` where it throws `this.unexpected()`.

+Correct!
+See the message `at Parser.parseIdentifierName (packages/babel-parser/lib/parser/expression.js:1515:18)` in the stack trace above.

 > Let us add some `console.log`: